khemnavet/dspace-import/README.md

     ./env/Scripts/python main.py
     ```
     The application will attempt to connect to the DSpace REST URL and if successful a login screen is displayed.
 The login is a DSpace login.
+9. The [User Manual](UserManual.md) has details on using the application.